-You may be told to change into a hospital gown and remove all metal objects.
-Your caregiver will ask you to lie on your back on the table.
-If you have contrast, pictures may be taken before and after the contrast is given.
-You must lie still during your CT scan.
-You may be asked to hold your breath for a few seconds as pictures are taken.
-The CT table will move through the hole in the middle of the machine.
-You will hear clicking sounds as the machine takes pictures.
-When the CT scan is finished, the table will move out of the hole in the middle of the machine.
+Your caregiver will ask you to lie on your back on a narrow table.
+If you are getting contrast dye, pictures may be taken before and after the dye is given.
+The CT scan table will be moved into the hole in the middle of the machine.
+You will hear clicking sounds as the machine moves and takes pictures.
+You will need to lie still during the CT scan.
+Caregivers may tell you to hold your breath for a few seconds during the scan .
+When the scan is done, the table will move out of the machine.

 After your procedure: